santm/blog/content/blog/2018-12-17-tiring-yet-happy-day-double-decker-root-bridge.md

 ---
+title : 'Double Decker Bridge, Day-4 -- Assam & Meghalaya Trip 2018'
-title : "Tiring yet happy day - Double Decker Root Bridge" slug : "2018-12-17-tiring-yet-happy-day-double-decker-root-bridge" published : 2018-12-17T17:37:00.001000+05:30
+subtitle: 'Tiring yet happy day - Cheerapunji' slug : "2018-12-17-tiring-yet-happy-day-double-decker-root-bridge" published : 2018-12-17T17:37:00.001000+05:30
-author : "Pamela Bhattacharya" tags : [ "hiking", "meghalaya", "road trip",]
+author : "Pamela Bhattacharya" tags : [ "hiking", "meghalaya", "road trip"] categories : [Travel, India, Meghalaya]
 featured_image: "/images/featured/double-decker-root-bridge.jpg"
 ---
 Today we got up pretty late compared to other days.
 Had breakfast and left the hotel around 9 AM.
 There are some journeys in life which are hard to forget.
 Our trek to the much talked about Double Decker Root Bridge was one such journey for me.
 Staying at **Cheerapunji Holiday** resort has one advantage that it is hardly 7 km away from double-decker root bridge.
 We went 5 KM till Tyrna village where we parked our car and then 3KMs of hiking we were told by hotel people.
 When we asked for a guide they said it's not required, moreover its all marked and proper cemented pathway so no chance of getting lost.